wp-plugins/microblog-poster/readme.txt

     and get your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on 'Test Console' button.
+    On 'My Plurk Apps' page this time click on 'Test Console' Button.

     4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your Verification Code.
+    After that click on 'Open Authorization Url', you'll be redirected to a new page and you will have to grant the permission in order to get your verification code.

-    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
+    5. Finally return to the previous page and generate your *Token Key and Token Secret* by clicking on
-    'Get Access Token' and by providing the Verification Code.
+    'Get Access Token' and by providing the verification code.

-    6. Now you can copy your Token key and Token secret.
+    6. Now you can copy your Token Key and Token Secret.
-    Coupled with the App key and App secret you've got previously you can configure your plurk account in the social accounts section.
+    Coupled with the App key and App secret you've got previously you can configure your plurk account in the Social Accounts section.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")